Art throughout the National Park Service

 The collection contains more than 11,000 pieces of art purchased by Harpers Ferry Center or produced by HFC staff for park brochures, exhibits, films, posters, publications, and other projects.
 Some of the artists represents include Leonard Baskin, Heinrich Berann, Alan E. Cober, Mark English, Louis S. Glanzman, Charley Harper, Jay Matternes, Jerry Pinkney, Keith Rocco, Richard Schlecht, Robert Hynes, and Don Troiani.

-Most of the art collection is accessible to NPS staff through an online, searchable database - coming soon.
+Most of the art collection is accessible to NPS staff through an online, searchable database.
 Thank you for your patience while we transition the Harpers Ferry Center Commissioned Art Collection website to NPGallery.
-For assistance in the interim please contact the Collections Manager.
+For assistance in the interim please email the collections manager.

 HFC often acquires one-time or limited use rights for pieces of artwork.
 Only material in the public domain is available for use by the public.